YongkangLi/log/README.md

 3. Configured hadoop developing environment on Windows.
 THANKS to many of my classmates and friends.
 4. My first java project, such a regret.
 5. Apprecaite my ... (how to say) maybe godder ???
 (LOL)

+## Day 4 - 2020.
+10. 25
+1. Meet one of my firends in the morning.
+An idle relexation.
+2. Debug the MapReduce Job on HDFS.
+3. xv6: Process Management.